skfinlayson1/grocery-list/README.md

 **App Short Comings and Issues**

-The largest problem with my application is testing, due to my lack of knowledge of testing a React based SPA I was unable to write a proper testing library.
+The largest problem with my application is testing, due to my lack of knowledge of testing a React based SPA I was unable to write a proper testing suite.
 I did not have enough time to create the app and learn the complex testing frameworks needed to test the front-end and back-end correctly.
 This lengthened my creation time due to having to manually test all refactoring and new functionality added to my application.

 Another issue my grocery list application suffers from is CSS, overall styling and flexibility are lacking and are definitely something I will need to spend more time working on.